theodore-s-beers/gloss-word/README.md

 Results are cached in a rudimentary manner, so that repeat searches—however unlikely they may be—will not require fetching from TFD or Etymonline.

-Pandoc is a required external dependency.
-Everything else is handled by the Rust binary.
-I should note, however, that I wrote this program for my own use on macOS, and I haven't yet tested it on Windows or Linux.
-I'm sure that some adjustments will be necessary.
+**Pandoc is a required external dependency.** Everything else is handled by the Rust binary.
+I should note, however, that I wrote this program for my own use on macOS, and I've tested it only lightly on Windows (seems fine), and not at all on Linux.
+It's possible that some adjustments will be necessary.

 Cached results are in the form of a basic SQLite database, in what is supposed to be a platform-appropriate location (relying on the